 Our proof is very similar to what we did to classify quasichain solutions for $\sigma_{2,2}$ pairs.
 Note that any pair $x,y$ satisfying $x|y^2+1$ and $y|x^2+1$ must either have $y \neq x$, or must be the pair $(x,y)=(1,1)$.
 Set $z=(x^2+1)/y$.
 We claim that $z$ and $x$ satisfy the pair of relationships $z|x^2+1$ and $x|z^2+1$.
 The definition of $z$ immediately implies $z|x^2+1$.
 The second relationship requires some slight work.
 We have

-Note that $x|x^2+2x$ and $x|y^2+1$ so we have that $x|x^2 + 2x +(y^2+1)$.
-Since $(x,y)=1$, we have then that which is the claimed relationship.
+Note that $x|(x^2+2x)$ and $x|(y^2+1)$ so we have that $x|x^2 + 2x +(y^2+1)$.
+Since $(x,y)=1$, we then havethat which is the claimed relationship.
 Thus, if $x \neq y$, we can construct a smaller pair, $z$, and $y$ which satisfy the same relationship.
 Thus, all solutions must arise from the initial pair (1,1). \end{proof}

 Note that an easy induction argument shows that for $n>1$, $s_n = F_{2n-1}$ where $F_n$ is the $n$th Fibonacci number.
-We strongly suspect that there are only finite many $n$ such that both $F_{2n-1}$ and $F_{2n+1}$ are prime.
+We strongly suspect that there are only finitely many $n$ such that both $F_{2n-1}$ and $F_{2n+1}$ are prime.
 Note that since $F_p$ can only be prime when $p$ is prime, the existence of infinitely many pairs of primes $F_{2n-1}$ and $F_{2n+1}$ would correspond to a much stronger version of the twin prime conjecture.
 However, a heuristic argument similar to the argument that we expect only finitely many $\sigma_{2,2}$ pairs suggests we only have finitely many of these pairs also. \\

 Define the sequence $u_n$ as follows: We set $u_0=u_1=1$ and apply the following two rules:

 and